 Department Colloquium: Shane Hickey, "Painfully Good: The Moral Dimension of Aquinas' Pain," Friday, January 30th, 3:30 PM, Edwards School of Business (ESB) Room 112.

-Philosophy in the Community: Avi Akkerman (Department of Geography and Planning), "Philosophical Urbanism," Wednesday, October 8th, The Refinery (Emmanuel Anglican Church basement), 609 Dufferin Ave.
+Philosophy in the Community: Matthew Dean, "Free Will and Moral Responsibility: What Does It Mean to Be Free?", Wednesday, February 11th, 7:00 PM, The Refinery (Emmanuel Anglican Church basement), 609 Dufferin Ave.

 |Students seeking advice on programs should arrange an appointment through the HUMFA Administrative Commons. <firstname.lastname@example.org>|

 Philosophy has been a presence at the University of Saskatchewan for fully 100 years.
 Dr. Walter C. Murray, first President of the University, taught the first philosophy course here in 1909.
 The first Department Head was Ira MacKay and there have since been eleven more.
 Fr.
 Basil Markle began teaching scholastic philosophy in the Department in 1926; in 1936 he moved to the Department of Philosophy at the newly founded St. Thomas More College, the Catholic liberal arts college federated with the University.
 In the 1960s the main Department expanded to nine members under Dr. Leonard Miller (Head from 1961-1978).
 Recent changes have seen many new faces in the faculty, with four of the eight current members of the Department having been hired since 1999.